ORTHOPUS-EXPLORER/explorer_devenv/Readme.md

 ## Setting up CAN interface:

-The docker run script (docker-run-explorer-iron.sh) uses docker run with arguments to share hardware graphical and the base folder between (HOST) and (CONT).
+The docker run script (docker-run-explorer-jazzy.sh) uses docker run with arguments to share hardware graphical and the base folder between (HOST) and (CONT).
 Any interface (ttyUSBx, CAN, etc) that is available on the (HOST) should be available inside the container (CONT).

 Enable the USB-CAN interface at 1Mbs from the host: